-Do not travel to The Bahamas due to health and safety measures and COVID-related conditions.
-Exercise increased caution in The Bahamas due to crime.
-Some areas have increased risk.
+Reconsider travel to The Bahamas due to health and safety measures and COVID-related conditions.
+Exercise caution in some areas of The Bahamas due to crime.
 Read the entire Travel Advisory.

-Country Summary: Violent crime, such as burglaries, armed robberies, and sexual assault, occurs even during the day and in tourist areas.
-Although the family islands are not crime-free, the vast majority of crime occurs on New Providence and Grand Bahama islands.
-U.S. government personnel are not permitted to visit the area known by many visitors as the Sand Trap area in Nassau due to crime.
+Country Summary: The vast majority of crime occurs on New Providence (Nassau) and Grand Bahama (Freeport) islands.
+In Nassau, exercise caution in the “Over the Hill” area (south of Shirley Street).
+Violent crime, such as burglaries, armed robberies, and sexual assault occur, but generally not in tourist areas.
 Activities involving commercial recreational watercraft, including water tours, are not consistently regulated.
 Watercraft are often not maintained, and many companies do not have safety certifications to operate in The Bahamas.
 Jet-ski operators have been known to commit sexual assaults against tourists.
-As a result, U.S. government personnel are not permitted to use jet-ski rentals on New Providence and Paradise Islands.
+As a result, U.S. government personnel are not permitted to use independently operated jet-ski rentals on New Providence and Paradise Islands.

 Read the country information page.